 Once it’s on your site, you need to adjust formatting, and then put in the images.
-On our blog, we’re very strict about following SEO and readability guidelines.
+On our blog, we’re very strict about following SEO and readability guidelines, and have also hired seo experts to do the job.
 It’s a real chore.

 On the other hand, the great thing about a vlog is that once you’ve completed a video you’re happy with, all you have to do is upload it, put in some keywords, and you’re all done.